News & Resources

 How can I protect myself from identity theft?

 With your home or condo insurance policy, most insurers will offer the option to add additional coverage for identity theft and legal expenses.
-Others may also provide coverage if you suffer a cyberattack on your computing and connected devices, are a victim of ransomware, or a data breach.
-However, not all insurance companies provide these protection levels, plus you have to ask your insurance agent or broker to add it to your policy.
+Others may also provide coverage if you suffer a cyberattack on your computer or other connected devices, or are a victim of ransomware or a data breach.

 You can learn more about how to prevent yourself from becoming a victim of identity theft online through the Office of the Privacy Commissioner of Canada.